 Keep a daily pill box somewhere you will remember to see it, maybe near where you eat breakfast so you can take your medication with food.
 Organizing your pills helps you remember what you need to take and when, and you can control what you’re putting into your body.

 - Keep travel-size medication organizers in your backpack or purse in case of sleepovers.

 Know Your Medications

-Know what you’re taking sooner rather than later.
-When you go to the doctor, and they ask for an updated list of your meds, or if they don’t have one in the first place, do your best to let them know what meds, and dosages, you’re taking.
-This will help prepare you for when you are older and not going to every doctor with your parents or your living on your own.
+Know what medication you’re taking sooner rather than later.
+When you go to the doctor and they ask for an updated list of your medications, do your best to let them know what meds and dosages you’re taking.
+This will help prepare you for when you are older and not going to doctor appointments with your parents or living alone.

-- Become aware of when you are running low on medications, so you can remind your parents or contact your pharmacy for a refill.
+- Be aware of when you are running low on medications so that you can remind your parents or contact your pharmacy for a refill.

-The perks of doing your own shot are you quickly learn the least painful spot on your body.
-You also know when it’s coming, which makes you feel more control over such an unenjoyable activity.
+The perk of giving yourself injections is quickly learning the least painful spot on your body.
+You also know when it’s coming, which makes you feel like you have more control over this unenjoyable activity.

 Use a smaller needle and squeeze the area where you will get the shot.
 You’ll almost feel nothing, and doing it yourself puts you in control and makes you more independent.

 - Beware of peer pressure; remember to follow your own rules, not those of anyone else.